benediktwerner/FTL-Multiverse-Judge-Boon-Selector-Mod/README.md

 - v1.7.1 Fix compatibility with the latest Forgotten Races version (Haunted got renamed to Revenant)
 - v1.7 (by @neopryne)
   - Add support for Darkest Desire
-  - Add support for Annelids, Isolated
+  - Add support for Annelids boon from IPS
 - v1.6
   - Add support for the new "Boon of The Precursors" (for Spherax) from Forgotten Races (thanks to @BBHood217)
   - Add support for the new "Boon of Virtuality" from IPS (thanks to @BBHood217)